MohamadeRahbar/nowRoozCountDown/README.md

 # nowRoozCountDown
-a countdown for nowrooz 1402 !!
+A countdown for Persian New Years (NowRooz)